Enhancing Critical Thinking and Problem-Solving Skills for Real-World Success

 Conclusion

 Prioritizing the development of critical thinking and problem-solving skills through cognitive approaches is essential for preparing students for real-world challenges.
-By enhancing these skills, educational institutions can improve academic performance, improving innovation, and ensure students are well-equipped to navigate complex environments.
+By enhancing these skills, educational institutions can improve academic performance, strengthen innovation, and ensure students are well-equipped to navigate complex environments.
 Adopting these strategies will benefit students academically and position them for success in their future careers.

 Works Cited